WillFarris/ecosimulation/README.md

 # ecosimulation
-An ecosystem simulation written in Rust for a term project
+An ecosystem simulation written in Rust for our CS410 term project

 ## Authors
 Will Farris(<wfarris@pdx.edu>), Maggie Haddon (<mahadd29@pdx.edu>)